 Buy From Trusted Websites

 If you have stores you’ve purchased from before or that are well-known, you should stick with those.
 It’s easy to fall prey when you’re looking for new outlets that are cheaper.
 Remember, thieves are looking to attract shoppers by offering deals that can’t be found elsewhere.
-So if it’s too good to be true, it probably is.
-Instead of buying that $15 gown from a shady website, you can head on over to NY and Company to buy a quality dress from a reputable website.

 Only Use Sites with the Lock